synapsecns/sanguine/packages/docs/docs/solidity/index.md

 }
 ```

 Then, on the receiving chain, there will be a Smart Contract that acts as the recipient of the message.
-This Smart Contract needs to implement the following interface:
+This Smart Contract needs to implement the following [IMessageRecipient Interface](https://github.com/synapsecns/sanguine/blob/master/packages/contracts-core/contracts/interfaces/IMessageRecipient.sol):

 ```solidity
 // SPDX-License-Identifier: MIT